Can General Motors Company (GM) Remain Competitive?

-General Motors Company (NYSE:GM) went down by -0.81% from its latest closing price compared to the recent 1-year high of $67.21.
-The company’s stock price has collected -2.10% of loss in the last five trading sessions.
-MarketWatch.com reported on 03/12/22 that Not ready for an electric vehicle, despite the spike in gas prices?
-Buckle up, here are some of the most fuel-efficient traditional cars
+General Motors Company (NYSE:GM) went up by 2.66% from its latest closing price compared to the recent 1-year high of $67.21.
+The company’s stock price has collected 7.97% of gains in the last five trading sessions.
+The Wall Street Journal reported on 03/18/22 that GM Buys SoftBank’s Stake in Its Driverless Car Unit Cruise

 Is It Worth Investing in General Motors Company (NYSE :GM) Right Now?